-- 1. At a designated time During isolation, contest officials will administer a written examination to the three working team members of each working team. - The written examination will consist of 15 multiple choice questions taken from the Statements of Fact which are listed in the rules.
-These statements were which will be selected from the Eleventh Edition of Brady "Emergency Medical Responder - First on the Scene" taken from (Chapters: 3, 4, 6, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 22, 23 and 27 and the most current edition of American Heart Association BLS Student Handbook (as of January 1st of the contest year). - 3.
-Each question shall contain a blank space which shall represent a key word, with no more than two consecutive blanks per statement.
+- 1. At a designated time, contest officials will administer a written examination to the three working team members of each working team. - 2.
+The written examination will consist of 15 multiple choice questions taken from the Statements of Fact which are listed in the rules.
+These statements were selected from the Eleventh Edition of Brady "Emergency Medical Responder First on the Scene" taken from (Chapters: 3, 4, 6, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 22, 23 and 27 and the most current edition of American Heart Association BLS Student Handbook (as of January 1st of the contest year). - 3.
+Each question shall contain a blank space which shall represent a key word, with no more than two consecutive blanks per statement, back-to-back blanks.
 Answers will be multiple choice with three choices.
 Answers will not be intentionally misspelled.
 "None of the above" shall not be used as one of the choices. - 4.
 A maximum of 20 minutes will be allowed for the team member to take the test. - 5.
-Team members taking the written examination will not be permitted to take any written material or information into the testing area.

-- 6. No wireless communication or electronic device, including Apple watches or similar devices, will be permitted in the testing area. - 7.
+Team members taking the written examination will not be permitted to take any written material or information into the testing area. - 6.
+No wireless communication or electronic device, including Apple watches or similar devices, will be permitted in the testing area. - 7.
 There will be no discussion during the time that written examinations are being taken. - 8.
-Team members from the same team will not be allowed to sit at the same table while taking the written examination. - 9.
+Team members from the same team will not be allowed to sit at the same table while taking the written examination, this will be screened by the contest officials. - 9.
 In any case, the judges will not explain the meaning of questions. - 10.
+Each question shall be answered, once turned into the contest officials for grading no changes will be accepted to the written test answers. - 11.
+The returning of the answer key to the contest official shall be the responsibility of each contestant, if not turned in after the completion of the test a score of 15-discounts will be given. - 12.
 Scoring of the test will be completed by at least two qualified judges.